MicrosoftDocs/win32/desktop-src/direct3d10/id3dx10mesh-generategsadjacency.md

-﻿---
+---
-Description: 'Adds adjacency data to the mesh''s index buffer.
-When the mesh is to be sent to a geometry shader that takes adjacency data, it is neccessary for the mesh''s index buffer to contain adjacency data.' ms.assetid: '8e587620-a4b6-4415-8fe7-9ec22f253b16'
+Description: Adds adjacency data to the meshs index buffer.
+When the mesh is to be sent to a geometry shader that takes adjacency data, it is neccessary for the meshs index buffer to contain adjacency data. ms.assetid: 8e587620-a4b6-4415-8fe7-9ec22f253b16
-title: 'ID3DX10Mesh::GenerateGSAdjacency method'
+title: ID3DX10MeshGenerateGSAdjacency method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DX10Mesh::GenerateGSAdjacency method